Sheree Fitch has been a groundbreaking force in the literary arts and literacy community throughout Canada and beyond since 1987.

 As an educator, she has been a writer-in-residence many times including twice in the country of Bhutan, helping to foster an indigenous literature for Bhutanese children.
 She is a four-time writer-in-residence for Nunavut healing and writing camp, Somebody’s Daughter.

-Among her numerous awards Sheree also holds three honorary doctorates from Canadian universities for her contribution to Canadian literature, education and for her work as a literacy advocate and activist for social justice, especially issues affecting women and children.
+Among her awards Sheree also holds three honorary doctorates from Canadian universities for her contribution to Canadian literature, education and for her work as a literacy advocate and activist for social justice, especially issues affecting women and children.
+Her latest award, in October 2022, was the Inaugral David Booth Award for Children and Youth Poetry, along with artist Caorlyn Fisher, for their book Summer Feet.

-She lives with her husband, Gilles, and many critters on Happy Doodle Do Hobby farm in River John, Nova Scotia where they run a seasonal book shoppe, Mabel Murple’s Books Shoppe and Dreamery.
+She lives with her husband, Gilles, and many critters on Happy Doodle Do Hobby farm in River John, Nova Scotia where they ran a seasonal book shoppe, Mabel Murple’s Books Shoppe and Dreamery for five years.
+Now they are re-dreaming!